airbrite/celery-api/README.md

 ##### Example Request

-This example request updates the quantity of a line item.
+This example request updates the quantity of a line item to 2 units.
 Please be sure to include the entire line_items array, even if updating only one line item; otherwise, you may accidentally delete any others.
 At minimum, the required line item properties include `id`, `product_id`, `quantity`, and `variant_id` (if applicable).

-WARNING: Updating line items may causes order prices (subtotal, taxes, shipping, total) to change.
+WARNING: Updating line items will fetch the latest product details and may cause order prices (subtotal, taxes, shipping, total, balance) to change.

 ```
 $ curl -X PUT -H Content-Type:application/json -H Authorization:{{ACCESS_TOKEN}} \